mikepqr/real-estate-scrape-eg/README.md

 ## Usage: manually from your own machine

 Clone the repository, export `REDFIN_URL` and `ZILLOW_URL` and run `python real_estate_scrape.py`.
-You probably won't need Proxybot if you're running this from a home internet connection.
+You probably won't need ScraperBox if you're running this from a home internet connection, in which case simply don't set `SCRAPERBOX_KEY`.

 ## Adding a new site